History of Icynene™

 Q - Does my house need fresh air?

 A – Being airtight does not mean “no ventilation”.
-A requirement of an airtight building is to draw in fresh air into the HVAC and mechanical ventilation system from outside the home; this mechanical intake must be done on a controlled basis, whereby you now regulate when the air is brought into the building, filtering, and scrubbing it with a germicidal air cleaner is now possible, eliminating dust, pollen, and other allergens - making for a healthier indoor air quality environment.
+A HVAC requirement of an airtight building is to draw in fresh air into the HVAC and mechanical ventilation system from outside the home; this mechanical intake must be done on a controlled basis, whereby you now regulate when the air is brought into the building, filtering, and scrubbing it with a germicidal air cleaner is now possible, eliminating dust, pollen, and other allergens - making for a healthier indoor air quality environment and a quieter environment.

 Q - Do I need to do anything differently when using spray foam insulation?